kingdon-ci/fleet-infra/README.md

 This is not a production system, but it may host some production services. 🤞

-Depend on these systems at your own risk, they are provided gratis by owner come with no warranty or guarantee of continued service, and may go down forever at any time!
+They are provided gratis by an owner, come with no warranty or guarantee of continued or reliable service, and may be turned off sometimes, periodically, on an unscheduled basis, or have irregular service.
+Be ye here fore- warned!

+These "production" instances may deleted, could go away forever at any time!
+Depend on these systems at your own risk, (what are you even still doing here.)